• Skip to primary navigation

 • If necessary, cut any excess 'dome' from the tops of your layers so that the cake layers are even.
 Stack your cake with the first layer face down, giving you a nice, smooth surface to work with.

-• On the first cake layer, add enough frosting for a roughly ¼ inch layer (more or less, depending on your preference) and smooth to the edges of the cake layer using a straight or offset spatula.
+• On the first cake layer, add enough frosting for a roughly ¼ inch layer (more or less, depending on your preference) and smooth the edges of the cake layer using a straight or offset spatula.

 • Stack the second cake layer and add more frosting (for a thicker top layer) and spread evenly over the top.
 Spread a thin layer on the sides and scrape evenly for a semi-exposed 'naked' look, if desired.